Vincentes/Retro-Worm/README.md

 # Retro-Worm
-A simple game made in Python.
+A worm game made in Python.